united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 The **Messages Received** statistic shows the number of messages received by you from the instance since you opened the Management Console.
-It is usually a good indicator of the health of your device and the latency of the connection between you and the instance.
+It is usually a good indicator of the health of the Companion and the latency of the connection between you and the instance.

 ## Monitoring the Instance's Status